How to Be Flexible in the Workplace

 7. Have a Strong Support Network

 Strengthen the relationships that you have with your co-workers by building trust.
-You could start by, for example, offering to take on additional tasks when a colleague is busy, or by helping him with a system or process that he is finding difficult to use.
+You could start by, for example, offering to take on additional tasks when a colleague is busy, or by helping them with a system or process that they're finding difficult to use.

 Not only will this boost collaboration and positivity across your team, but it will likely encourage your colleagues to return the favor when you are the one in need of help.